telerik/xamarin-forms-docs/installation-and-deployment/windows/visualstudio-extensions.md

 * **Project Upgrade Notifications for Detected Local Distributions**
 	* **Suggest project upgrades for Telerik product version available on my computer**: When enabled, you will be prompted to upgrade upon opening a project, which is not using the latest version of Telerik UI installed on your system;
-	* **Suggest upgrades when an equal Dev release is detected on projects using a Trial**: When enabled, you will be prompted to upgrade if a licensed version of Telerik UI for Xamarin is available on your system, but the current project uses a trial version.

 * **Download Location**: Configures the path where the extensions look for and store distributions.